This Day in History: Phillis Wheatley, first black American to publish a book of poetry

 A constant reminder of being kidnapped?
 Really not great.

 The bad part of the story is that the Wheatleys felt comfortable purchasing Phillis.
 But the good part is that they soon noticed that Phillis was smart and wanted to learn.
 They’d purchased her because they’d wanted a young girl to help around the house.
 In the end, however, housework wasn’t really her focus.
-Instead, the Wheatley’s 18-year-old daughter began tutoring Phillis, teaching her to read and write.
+Instead, the Wheatley’s daughter began tutoring Phillis, teaching her to read and write.

 Phillis worked hard, and she learned a lot!
 As a teenager, she began writing poetry.
 Her first poem was published in a newspaper in 1767.